 Extra tip: A beautiful medieval castle, Medvedgrad, is currently closed for renovations, but you can check it out from the outside if you’d like.
-Here you can find all the information on the castle, how to get there, and current status of renovation.
+Here you can find all the information on the castle, how to get there, and the current status of the renovation.

 Soak up some culture at some of the best Croatian museums